What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 Heavier tyres are safer for vehicles designed to use them.
 They provide better load-carrying capacity, stability, and durability.
 However, using heavier tyres on a vehicle designed for light tyres can negatively affect performance and safety.

-4. What to install lighter or higher tyres to improve mileage?
+4. What about installing lighter or higher tyres to improve mileage?

 Installing lighter tyres than recommended is not advisable.
 While mileage may improve slightly, it can reduce load capacity, braking efficiency, and tyre life.
 Always follow the manufacturer’s recommended tyre specifications.